 Using list comprehension

-Same as iterate method but sorter code.
-Just check for True values and filter without None value list.
+Same as the iterate method but with a sorter code.
+Just check for True values and filter without the None value list.

 list1 = ["A", None, 3, None, None, 6, 7, None] res = [i for i in list1 if i] print(res)

 Output: [‘A’, 3, 6, 7]

 Do comment if you have any doubts or suggestions on this Python None topic.